-This is the new concourse at King's Cross station — a structure that nearly everyone would agree is both eye-pleasing and a much-needed boon to the previously overcrowded station.
+This is the main concourse at King's Cross station — a structure that nearly everyone would agree is both eye-pleasing and a much-needed boon to the previously overcrowded station.

-It's been likened to many things, including a flying saucer and, more prosaically, the roof of the British Museum.
+It's been likened to many things, including a flying saucer, the Starship Enterprise and, more prosaically, the roof of the British Museum.
 To our eye, it resembles a glacier.
 Like this.

 For those of a psychogeographic bent, this similarity is somewhat apt.
-The concourse's circular form was quite possibly dictated by the melting of a glacier 12,000 years ago...at least if you want to believe the historical thought experiment that follows.
+The concourse's circular form was quite possibly dictated by the melting of a glacier in a distant ice age... at least if you want to believe the historical thought experiment that follows.
 Here goes...

 See that building on the right of our top image?
 That's the Great Northern Hotel, which opened in 1854 and is often described as the first purpose-built hotel in London.
 Here's how it looked around 100 years ago.